The global network supporting evidence-based guideline development and implementation

-The open access GIN library contains links to around 3000 guidelines, published or endorsed by GIN members, as well as health guidelines from non-member organisations.
+The open access GIN library contains links to over 3000 guidelines, published or endorsed by GIN members, as well as health guidelines from non-member organisations.

-Additionally, there is a register of planned guidelines and guidelines in development, which is open and free of charge to any guideline producers with the aim of avoiding duplication of effort, increasing transparency and offering potential for collaboration.
+Additionally, there is a register of planned guidelines and guidelines in development, which is open and free of charge to any guideline producers.
+Our aim is to avoid duplication of effort, increase transparency and offer the potential for collaboration.

 As part of the GIN network, you can connect with the most influential people in the guideline world, join a range of topic-specific Working Groups with the opportunity to produce GIN products or collaborate on publications.
 You could also join your regional community, aimed at providing a more local network and addressing the needs determined by the geopolitical background.
 Members may become more deeply involved through election to a steering group and may also stand for election to the Board of Trustees, where the future direction of GIN is set.